igorvisi/setup-server/docker-compose/ansible/README.md

 This playbook has the following role:
 - Install the essential software for a server
 - Install docker, docker-compose and its dependencies.
-- Create a **dk** user and assign it to a **docker** group to manipulate docker with unprivileged rights.
+- Create a **dk** user with his home in /opt/dk and assign it to a **docker** group to manipulate docker with unprivileged rights.
 - Create a docker service that will run the docker-compose files contained on each folder in /opt/dk/

 ### **templates**
-This folder contains the jinja templates that will be replaced.
+This folder contains the jinja templates that will be go to different directories in server .
 - docker-dk.service.j2 to create a dk service
 - rkhunter.conf.local.j2 configuration of rkhunter.
 - rkhunter.service.j2 creation of a systemd service